Bellhouse Landfill Site

 Enovert South Limited holds a waste management environmental permit for waste activities (disposal by landfill) and is also a generator for renewable energy.
 The Environment Agency regulates the site to monitor compliance with the conditions in the permit.

-One of the Environment Agency’s responsibilities is to balance the needs of people and the environment.
+One of our responsibilities is to balance the needs of people and the environment.
 As part of this we are accountable for permitting and regulating landfill sites, so they do not harm people or the environment.
 We can never totally remove the impact, but it is our duty to set high standards for operators and require them to meet the permit conditions that sometimes can be complex.

-The Environment Agency conducts regular inspections to monitor if an operator is meeting the standards that we set.
+We conduct regular inspections to monitor if an operator is meeting the standards that we set.
 When they do not, we investigate the environmental impact and then take relevant action.
 In doing this we have to follow both the law and the Regulator’s Code (set by government) which ensures we treat operators fairly.

 One of our focusses is to make sure that the site operator, Enovert South Limited, takes the right actions to minimise odour.
 We know that some types of odours are very distressing for people and that it can have a negative effect on all aspects of wellbeing.

-The environmental permits issued by the Environment Agency include conditions that require the operator of the site to ensure they protect the environment and human health.
+The environmental permits issued by us include conditions that require the operator of the site to ensure they protect the environment and human health.
 In the case of odour, the operator of the permitted site is required take steps to “prevent or where that is not possible, to minimise odour to a level that is not likely to cause pollution, as perceived by an Environment Agency officer.”

 Sites that have the potential to cause odour are required to use appropriate infrastructure, management techniques and abatement equipment to tackle the potential odour pollution.
 As the regulator, it is our role to robustly challenge the operators of these sites to ensure their systems are fit for purpose and operate effectively.
 Where sites are not doing this and we are made aware of odour reports, we will provide advice and guidance, use our enforcement powers or in serious cases, prosecute the operator of the site.